Geology of South Australia: Adelaide Superbasin

-The Adelaide Superbasin has been the subject of much research as it contains geological evidence for the breakup of Rodinia, two Snowball Earth events, the transition to mostly eukaryotic life, and the Ediacaran Fauna.
-The most significant commodity extracted from the Adelaide Superbasin so far is copper, with the historic Burra copper mine producing ~2.7 million tonnes of copper ore duiring its lifetime.
-It is prospective for, and has historically been mined for gold, silver, zinc, cobalt, molybdenum, lead, iron, barite, magnesite, and talc.
+As of 2008, the most significant commodity extracted from the Adelaide Superbasin was copper, with the historic Burra copper mine producing ~2.7 million tonnes of copper ore during its lifetime (1848–1877 and 1970–1981).
+It is prospective for, and has historically been mined for gold, silver, zinc, cobalt, molybdenum, lead, iron, baryte, magnesite, and talc.

 Gawler Craton

 The Gawler Craton is a large geological province in South Australia, with a size comparable to the United Kingdom.
 Smaller geological features in the province include the Stuart Range Basin and the Pimba Platform.
 This Gawler Craton is bounded by the Great Australian Bight to the south and Karari Shear Zone to the north.
 The separation of land due to such features often separates the types of sedimentary rock found in the Gawler Craton.

 The Gawler Craton formed more than three billion years ago in the process of felsic magmatism, the movement of silicate minerals and magma.
 The area continued to experience these processes, as well as sedimentation, until one and a half billion years ago.
 The Gawler Craton is resource rich, having an abundance of meta-sedimentary rock.
 Due to its extent and age, the Gawler Craton is also a source for many precious metals and gems.
 These include jades, diamonds, copper, gold, iron, zinc, lead, cobalt and nickel.
 As this location has large resources of valuable ore deposits, mining in this area has been lucrative, being estimated at $35 billion.
 However, due to South Australia's expansive territories, mining in locations such as the Gawler Craton is often remote.
 As a result, there have been multiple proposals to expand transport infrastructure in South Australia to alleviate such issues.
 The most common proposals include railways connecting mines and small towns, with the purpose of catalysing economic prosperity in the state.